khamseaffan/Inbox-Client/README.md

 ## 📬 Description

-This repository defines a modular protocol-based interface for email clients (e.g., Gmail, Hotmail).
+This repository defines a modular protocol-based interface and implementation for gmail clients.
 It uses Python `Protocol` classes to describe standardised, mockable interfaces for both messages and inbox clients.

+## Scope

+This inbox client will be able to read and parse messages in your email (Gmail) and will be able to analyze these messages (e.g., sort on priority, detect phishing).
+The minimum viable product for our client will be a component that can read and return messages from your email.
+Our client will be primarily focused on Gmail and will not be able to parse messages from services other than Gmail.

 ## Requirements